William Walmsley

-Biography

-Walmsley was born in Stockport, England, the son of a coal merchant.
+He was born in Stockport, England, the son of a coal merchant.
 He served in the Cheshire Yeomanry Regiment during the 1914–18 War, receiving an injury to his leg.
 When his father retired in 1921, the family moved to Blackpool.
 Walmsley then lived in King Edward Avenue, close to William Lyons.
 Walmsley was good with his hands and had learned basic principles of coachbuilding as part of the family coal transporting business.
 He designed a motorcycle sidecar on a Watsonian chassis which he attached to an ex-War Department Triumph.
 It had a bullet-shaped streamlined octagonal body, quite unusual for the day.
 Only Harley-Davidson in the USA had anything similar.
 He called it the "Ot-as-Ell", and soon found that other motorcycle enthusiasts wanted one.
 He began refurbishing ex-WD bikes and building sidecars in his garden shed at the rate of perhaps one a week, the trimming being done by his wife.
 He registered the design officially in April 1921 and advertised it at £28.
 The polished aluminum sidecar attracted his 20-year-old neighbor Lyons, who bought one.
 The following year, the two men decided to begin producing the sidecar commercially.
 The Swallow Sidecar Company of Blackpool was the result, the partnership officially beginning a week after Lyons' 21st birthday for legal reasons.